Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 * Set "AngleBeforeRoll" to 180, so your ship yaws to turn all the time.
 * Set "MaxElevationAngle" to 0 so that your ship won't pitch up or down.
 * To use thrusters to control altitude, set UseAltitudeJets = true.
-* To use helicopter blades to control altitude, set UseSpinnters = true, and set min and max helicopter blade speeds to an appropriate value for your helicopter.
+* To use helicopter blades to control altitude, choose some spinners to set in HeliSpinners, and set min and max helicopter blade speeds to an appropriate value for your helicopter.
 * You may gain some benefit from using smaller values of "PitchDamping".
 If the default value isn't working, try something like 20.
 This will make a hovercraft more sensitive to deviations in pitch.

 ## BASIC OPTIONS ##